Raffaello/sdl2-vga-terminal/README.md

 ## TODO

-Some must and ides:
+Some must and ideas:

+-  move the examples in `examples` folder?
 -  clear with bgCol, and only viewport.
 -  complete the cursor functionality (When typing show the cursor not blinking (reset timer?)
 -  CI with Azure Devops, travis, appveyor, sonarcloud lgtm, etc...
 -  decouple vga modes
 -  DAC Palette changing
 -  Cursor display
 -  doxygen / document the code
 -  use streams
 -  read
 -  unicode VGA font
 -  some functions can be optimized using SDL_Surface functions/SDL functions